Everything you need to know about perks at work (+ 5 ideas to reward employees)

 The best and easiest way is often to observe what’s going on in the office.
 Are people fun?
 Or do they look like they’re on the brink of throwing in the towel?
 If everyone is sitting in cubicle glumly tapping away on the keyboard, while the occasional flutter of conversation is heard at the kettle, this doesn’t bode well.

 However imagine seeing a social area filled with snacks and coffee, exercise bikes and a ping pong table.
 This paints an entirely different picture of the company.
-Your first impression would be that this was an innovative, forward thinking environment and most importantly there would be the assumption that this employer looks after its employees.
+Your first impression would be that this was an innovative, forward thinking environment where this employer looks after its employees.

 These might seem more like "nice to haves" rather than office necessities but the research shows that company culture is integral to recruiting the most talented employees.
-Now, culture isn't just about having a coffee machine or providing the occasional pizza but if you invest time and money into making your workplace a fun engaging place to be, it will improve productivity and reduce turnover, ultimately saving you thousands in lost productivity and recruitment fees.
+Now, culture isn't just about having a coffee machine or providing the occasional pizza - but if you invest time and money into making your workplace a fun engaging place to be, it will improve productivity and reduce turnover.
+This ultimately saves you thousands in lost productivity and recruitment fees.

 It's something we believe in pretty passionately.
 We think everyone deserves to work somewhere fun, where they feel cared for.
-That's why we've developed a perks platform that provides your people with genuinely good perks at work and beyond.
-Whether it's discount codes for major retailers, a free coffee, or access to mental health specialists, Perkbox provides a template for what good looks like in the workplace.
+That's why we've developed a platform that provides your people with genuinely good perks at work and beyond.
+Whether it's discount codes for major retailers, the ability to nab a cup of coffee or music subscription service at zero cost, or access to mental health specialists - Perkbox provides a template for what good looks like in the workplace.

 See our employee perks brochure for an overview of how Perkbox helps you retain and engage employees with the benefits they love.